-Christchurch's underground aquifers mean residents continue to enjoy an untreated water supply from natural underground reservoirs.
-This water is used to supply the Christchurch urban area, Lyttelton, Diamond Harbour and Governors Bay.
+Water from underground aquifers is used to supply the Christchurch urban area, Lyttelton, Diamond Harbour and Governors Bay.

-Christchurch City Council has a consent from the regional council, Environment Canterbury(external link),(external link) to take water from wells within the city, sunk down into the aquifers.
-There are 55 locations around the city where water is pumped into the pipe network.
+The Council has a consent from the regional council, Environment Canterbury, to take water from wells within the city, sunk down into the aquifers.
+There are 56 locations around the city where water is pumped into the pipe network.
 At each of these extraction sites there is at least one and sometimes up to six wells.
-These wells are typically 200mm or 300mm in diameter and are drilled down to depths ranging from 22 to 220 metres.
+These wells are typically 200 millimetres or 300 millimetres in diameter and are drilled down to depths ranging from 22 to 220 metres.

-There are five layers of confined aquifers, with currently approximately 25 per cent of Christchurch’s water supply being sourced from the shallowest aquifer (this will reduce to 15 per cent by 2018).
-The water in these confined aquifers is under pressure, giving rise to artesian wells that in some locations flow freely at the surface.
-This reduces pumping costs and, due to the high quality of the groundwater, treatment is not required to meet the Drinking Water Standards for New Zealand, meaning that this water has low processing costs and is inexpensive to produce compared with other cities in New Zealand.
+There are five layers of confined aquifers, with about 15 per cent of Christchurch’s water sourced from the shallowest aquifer.
+The water in these confined aquifers is under pressure, reducing pumping costs and also giving rise to artesian wells that in some locations flow freely at the surface.

 In Christchurch, water is delivered into water mains by electrically driven pumps keeping the mains pressurised and charged.
 The pressure forces water out of the tap when you turn on a tap in your house.

 Where water storage reservoirs are sited on hill areas, water pressure is maintained by continually supplying water to the level of the reservoir.
 In areas where there are no nearby hills to put tanks on, pumps are kept running to ensure a continuous water pressure 24 hours a day.